 In the 16th century women were martyred for their religious beliefs.
 They refused to compromise even if tortured.

 In 1513 Henry VIII went to war in France.
 He made the queen, Catherine of Aragon, Governor of the Realm and Captain-General of the home forces in his absence.
-In other words he was willing to entrust the kingdom to her.
+In other words, he was willing to entrust the kingdom to her.

 In 1544 Henry went to war in France again.
 This time he made Catherine Parr regent in his absence.

 However most women were housewives and they were kept very busy.
 Most men could not run a farm or a business without their wife's help.
 Poor and middle class wives were kept very busy but rich women were not idle either.
-In a big house they had to organize and supervise the servants.
-Also if her husband was away the woman usually ran the estate.
-Very often a merchant's wife did his accounts and if he was travelling she looked after the business.
+In a big house, they had to organize and supervise the servants.
+Also if her husband was away from home the woman usually ran the estate.
+Very often a merchant's wife did his accounts and if he was traveling she looked after the business.
 Often when a merchant wrote his will he left his business to his wife - because she would be able to run it.

 In the 16th century girls did not go to school.
-However girls from well off families were usually educated at home.
+However, girls from well off families were usually educated at home.
 Tutors taught upper class girls.
 Their mothers taught middle class girls reading, writing, arithmetic and skills like sewing.
 Merchant's daughters were very often taught to run their father's business.

 In the early 16th century some upper class women were highly educated.
 Two of Henry VIII's wives, Catherine of Aragon and Catherine Parr were well educated.
 Queen Elizabeth I was also well educated and she liked reading.
 Wealthy girls learned music and dancing and needlework.
 They also learned to read and write and they learned languages like Greek and Latin, Spanish, Italian and French.

 However towards the end of the 16th century girls spent less time on academic subjects and more time on skills like music and embroidery.
-Moreover during the 17th century boarding schools for girls were founded in many towns.
-In them girls were taught subjects like writing, music and needlework.
+Moreover, during the 17th century boarding schools for girls were founded in many towns.
+In them, girls were taught subjects like writing, music, and needlework.

 Famous women of the 16th century